y1jHuang/SNreg/report.md

 # Report of Scalar-on-Network Regression

 **Abstract** There is a growing trend in learning the association between individuals’ brain connectivity networks and their clinical characteristics as well as symptoms.
 It requires a kind of model whose response variable is scalar, and the predictors are networks or adjacent matrices.
 Therefore, in this research, we developed a new boosting method for variable screening.
 The performance of our method was demonstrated through analysis of the rs-fMRI data.
+It also indicated an underlying neural structure of intelligence, which may provide another approach for diagnosis of psychiatric or other mental diseases.

 ## Introduction